TheLoveIcon/MetadataWipe/privacy-policy.md

 # Privacy Policy

 ### Introduction
-This Privacy Policy describes how `Metadata Wipe` (“the App”) handles information and access permissions.
+This Privacy Policy describes how `Metadata Wipe` handles information and access permissions.
 The App is published by The Love Icon and is designed to remove metadata from images and manage image files on the device.

 ### Information Collected
 - `MetadataWipe` does not collect, transmit, or store personal information to our servers.
 - The App processes image files locally on your device.
+- Image metadata removal, file selection, and save path settings are handled on-device.
-- It does not use analytics, advertising IDs, or user tracking.
+- The App does not use analytics or user tracking as part of its own codebase.
+- If ads are displayed, third-party ad providers such as AdMob may collect device or usage data under their own privacy policies.

 ### Device Access
 - The App may request access to selected images or folders via Android storage access mechanisms.